adeleke5140/profile-card-component/README.md

 ![Design preview for the Profile card component coding challenge](./design/desktop-preview.jpg)

-## Thanks for checking it this project out
+## Thanks for checking this project out